-Hadley Suter is a New York-based writer and a Lecturer in French at Barnard College.
+Hadley Suter is a Lecturer in French at Barnard College.

 Burak’s technique, in which curves are camouflaged into a general flatness of surface, can also serve as a parable for the content of the artist’s works.
 His paintings here invariably feature people who at first appear—through their norm-core clothing and the simple comforts of their home interiors—as somewhat flat and anesthetized archetypes of middle-class middle America.